Radiation: Extremely low frequency

-Extremely low frequency (ELF) is radiation frequencies from 3 to 30 Hz (108 to 107 meters respectively).
+Extremely low frequency (ELF) is radiation frequencies from 3 to 30 Hz (108 to 107 m respectively).
 In atmosphere science, an alternative definition is usually given, from 3 Hz to 3 kHz.
 In the related magnetosphere science, the lower frequency electromagnetic oscillations (pulsations occurring below ~3 Hz) are considered to lie in the ULF range, which is thus also defined differently from the ITU Radio Bands.
 A massive military ELF antenna in Michigan radiates very slow messages to otherwise unreachable receivers, such as submerged submarines.

 Thermal radiation (heat)

 Thermal radiation is a common synonym for infrared radiation emitted by objects at temperatures often encountered on Earth.
-Thermal radiation refers not only to the radiation itself, but also the process by which the surface of an object radiates its thermal energy in the form of black body radiation.
+Thermal radiation refers not only to the radiation itself, but also the process by which the surface of an object radiates its thermal energy in the form of black-body radiation.
 Infrared or red radiation from a common household radiator or electric heater is an example of thermal radiation, as is the heat emitted by an operating incandescent light bulb.
 Thermal radiation is generated when energy from the movement of charged particles within atoms is converted to electromagnetic radiation.

 As noted above, even low-frequency thermal radiation may cause temperature-ionization whenever it deposits sufficient thermal energy to raise temperatures to a high enough level.
 Common examples of this are the ionization (plasma) seen in common flames, and the molecular changes caused by the "browning" during food-cooking, which is a chemical process that begins with a large component of ionization.